 *** UPDATE *** 29 August 2014.

-Google has just announced the decision to stop showing authorship in search results.
-This post is now obsolete.
+Google has just announced the decision to stop showing authorship in search results which means this post is now obsolete.

 Photography is personal.
 Your images are what they are because you took them.
 In short, you’re an author.

 As you may know given the right information Google will highlight authors in it’s search results.
 The good news is you can make that happen for your PhotoShelter galleries by adding a snippet of code to your manually customized PhotoShelter pages (you will need to have access to your code) and tweaking a few simple settings.
 This is ideal for photojournalists of course but I think it is also helpful for non-press photographers.